9 Mistakes That Can Lead to a Misdiagnosis in the ER

 You don’t ask the right questions

 It’s perfectly acceptable to politely probe the doctor about the diagnosis you’re handed.
 You are your own biggest health advocate.
 Don’t be timid if you want to know more about how they arrived at their diagnosis.
 “Asking questions means something more than just asking questions in a general sense; be a bit intentionally skeptical,” says Dr. Newman-Toker.
 A sample of smart questions are, “Could this be something more serious?
 What symptoms should I look for if it is more serious?
 What is it about my symptoms or health situation brought you to this diagnosis?
 I thought it was (insert health issue here), what do you think?”
 If you have a condition, research the questions you may want to ask.
-For example, these are the questions every diabetes patient should ask their doctor.

 You’re afraid to ask for clarity

 There’s no such thing as a dumb question when it comes to your health.
 Speak up and ask your doctor to break down the medical jargon for you.
 “Patients should ask questions about the diagnosis,” says Gordon Schiff, MD, primary care specialist at Brigham and Women’s Hospital in Boston.
 “You should at least make sure you’ve heard it and understand it, or [have your doctor] explain it.”
 Also, be straight with your doctor: There’s no point in lying to health professionals (and it can even be dangerous).